Rules Governing all RILSA Events

 8. No smoking is permitted at these events and taking Alcohol is strictly prohibited at all times

-9. All players entering RILSA events must comply with Anti-Doping Guidelines as set by the World Anti-Doping Agency (WADA)
+9. All players entering Female Cue Sports Ireland events must comply with Anti-Doping Guidelines as set by the World Anti-Doping Agency (WADA)

 Secondary School & College Ladies Snooker National Championships